Most of us aren’t enthusiastic about learning how to cope with change, so strategies for dealing with change are beneficial.

 Marriage is a huge change.
 Strategies to cope with change are important as you move from independent agents into a lifelong, loving covenant with another person.

-My husband and I had to adapt to new day-to-day rhythms while sharing our time and space.
-While enjoying the many benefits of marriage we also had to release expectations and embrace new challenges.
+While enjoying the many benefits of marriage we have to release expectations and embrace new challenges.

-I think my husband learned to cope with change in marriage quickly (it took me a little longer)!
+My husband quickly learned to cope with change in marriage (it took me a little longer)!

 The hardest part of marriage is becoming less selfish.
-If both people don’t cope with change by loving and respecting each other in a selfless union, a marriage will struggle to thrive.
+A marriage struggles to thrive if both people don’t cope with change by loving and respecting each other in a selfless union.

 Children